giru-han/discord-messenger-integration/README.md

                         }
     ```
 11. Deploy the function.
 When the test user sends a message to your page, a JSON-like string will be posted in your discord channel.
 Note down the Sender ID.
 (PSID)
 12. Re-edit the function again.
 Undo the changes you do in step (10).
+You can customize  `fb user name`.
 Deploy function.
 Done.

 ## Part 2: Discord to Facebook Messenger
 1. Create a Discord Bot, and add it to your Discord server.
 Give the bot permission at least to read messages in the channel.
 2. Obtain the Bot Client Token and Bot Client ID.
 3. Set up a server to host your discord bot.
 You can use a local machine or any Virtual Machine in the Cloud.
 I used Google Compute Engine E2-Micro minimum configuration with Ubuntu 20.04 LTS for this purpose.
 If you want to run it on Node JS.
-Install necessary node npm(16) and discord libraries:
+Install necessary node npm(16):
     ```
     sudo apt update
     sudo apt upgrade